Best Preschools in Sacramento: A Parent’s Guide to Enrollment

 Step 7: Think About Practical Logistics

-It’s easy to focus on the quality of the curriculum or school environment, but don’t forget the basics that will impact your everyday and may cause more stress (for example: a late drop-off time that doesn’t work for your morning work routine):
+It’s easy to focus on the quality of the curriculum or school environment, but don’t forget the basics that will impact your everyday and may cause more stress (for example: a late drop-off time that doesn’t work for your family’s morning work routine):

 - Drop-off and pick-up times